Carter's (CRI)

 12. Is Now The Time To Buy Carter's?

-Carter's falls short of our quality standards.
-First off, its revenue has declined over the last five years.
+We cheer for all companies serving everyday consumers, but in the case of Carter's, we’ll be cheering from the sidelines.
 On top of that, Carter’s same-store sales performance has disappointed, and its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Wall Street analysts have a consensus one-year price target of $29.50 on the company (compared to the current share price of $31.20).
+Wall Street analysts have a consensus one-year price target of $34.80 on the company (compared to the current share price of $38.23), implying they don’t see much short-term potential in Carter's.